View Betty Terrell's Obituary on reporternews.com and share memories

 Betty was preceded in death by her husband (Tuffy Terrell), a son (Mike Terrell) and two brothers (W. D. Cobb and Richard Cobb).

-Survivors include two sons, Mark Terrell (and wife, Teresa) of Anson and Mitch Terrell (and Deborah Beasley) of Anson; three grandsons, Trevor Terrell, Cory Terrell, Tyler Terrell, Michael Hubbard and Jeff Hubbard; five great-grandchildren, Tallan and Garrett Hubbard, Weston, Aniston and Braxton Terrell.
+Survivors include two sons, Mark Terrell (and wife, Teresa) of Anson and Mitch Terrell (and Deborah Beasley) of Anson; one brother, Cecil Cobb, Las Vegas, NV three grandsons, Trevor Terrell, Cory Terrell (and wife, Courtni), Tyler Terrell, Michael Hubbard and Jeff Hubbard; five great-grandchildren, Tallan and Garrett Hubbard, Weston, Aniston and Braxton Terrell.